RichardRed0x/exchange-data/mm-tracking2/market-making-update2.md

+**Note: This analysis was prepared in mid-December 2019 and shared with relevant i2 and Decred people.
+It was determined that it would be necessary to audit the order open/close history from i2's exchange accounts.
+That analysis took longer than expected, but I didn't publish this report because it raised a lot of questions that only analysis of i2's order logs could answer.
+I am adding a conclusion (in mid-January 2020) which explains some of the answers.**

 This report considers the DCR order books and market dynamics in November 2019, looking specifically at the market making activities of i2 Trading.

-See this previous report for background on order book data collection and early analysis.
+See [this previous report](https://www.blockcommons.red/publication/mm-tracking-1/) for background on order book data collection and early analysis.

 This update takes a look at November data and improves upon the analysis in some ways.